Organ Donation: Opt-out System

 I was obviously very pleased to hear that my hon.
 Friend the Member for Coventry North West (Mr Robinson) will be introducing a private Member’s Bill, which will have its First Reading next week and its Second Reading at some point in the autumn.
 That provides a valuable opportunity for us in this House to have a further discussion.

 As the Minister again rightly said, there is no silver bullet solution.
-If the Government were to be persuaded that moving to an opt-out system was the right thing to do, it would have to be accompanied by a range of other measures, not least further publicity to raise awareness so that collectively we can all encourage people to sign up and be organ donors.
+If the Government were to be persuaded that moving to an opt-out system was the right thing to do, that would have to be accompanied by a range of other measures, not least further publicity to raise awareness so that, collectively, we can all encourage people to sign up and be organ donors.

-I am not prone to making predictions for the future, but I will say, in conclusion, that I think that at some point we will move to an opt-out system in England.
-It is my strong belief and hope that we will do that sooner rather than later, because I am confident that to do so would save countless lives.
+I am not prone to making predictions, but I will say, in conclusion, that I think that at some point we will move to an opt-out system in England.
+It is my strong belief and hope that we do that sooner rather than later, because I am confident that to do so would save countless lives.

 Question put and agreed to.

 That this House has considered the matter of the introduction of an opt-out system for organ donation in England.